saucelabs/saucectl/.github/ISSUE_TEMPLATE.md

 ## Environment

-* saucectl version (or git revision) that exhibits the issue:
+* saucectl version (`$ saucectl -v`) - or git revision - that exhibits the issue:
-* Last saucetl version that did not exhibit the issue (if applicable):
+* Last saucectl version that did not exhibit the issue (if applicable):
 * Desktop OS/version used to run saucectl:

 ## Details